Udaychauhan1724/SAURON/README.md

 Our goal: to overcome them while ensuring seamless integration with existing systems.

-Feel free to contact me for further information and personal experience with the project.
+Feel free to contact me for any further information or personal experience with the project.